Tam/build/README.md

 - Fixes CommonJS shit
 - Opinionated Babel ES6 -> ES5 compile
 - Uglifies & Minifies

+### Critical CSS
+- Only runs on `build once`.
+- Extracts critical CSS from the given pages.
+- Will write to the `critical.output` directory (using the path key as the css filename).

 ### BrowserSync
 - Reloads the browser (at `proxy:3000`) whenever any file in `watch` changes